 Three-dimensional computer aided design technology has made remarkable advances in the manufacturing industry and has been applied to various products and scopes (e.g., motorcycle manufacturing).
 In addition, by adopting the finite element method (FEM), we can analyze the dynamic behaviors of products accurately.
 In the design stage, modal analysis using FEM calculates the natural mode shapes and frequencies of an object or structure during free vibration.
 To reduce the vibration or noise, natural mode shapes and the kinetic and potential energy distribution are confirmed.
 However, it is still difficult to design mechanical components for vibration reduction based on this information.
 This study presents the extraction of mechanical components for vibration reduction and a mechanical design using the tuned frequency of that component.
-Mechanical components, which are candidates for modified design, are extracted by mutual kinetic modal energy calculated by natural mode shapes and the candidate component alone are calculated by component modal analysis.
+Mechanical components, which are candidates for modified design, are extracted by mutual kinetic modal energy calculated by natural mode shapes and the mass matrix of the element.
+The natural frequencies of the entire structure without the candidate component and that of the candidate component alone are calculated by component modal analysis.
 In this case, the natural frequency of the candidate component is very close to that of the main structure, and the height of the resonance peak can be decreased.
 Finally, the proposed method is verified by application to a finite element model of a motorcycle.

-Thursday, November 21 Himawari 8 : 30 - 10 : 00 Two Stroke Engine I Tatsuya Kuboyama (Chiba University) Pierre Duret (IFP School)
+Thursday, November 21 Himawari 8:30-10:00 Two Stroke Engine I Tatsuya Kuboyama (Chiba University) Pierre Duret (IFP School)

 6. Paper No.(JSAE/SAE) 20199524 / 2019-32-0524 7.
 Paper title Intermittent Injection for a Two-Stroke Direct Injection Engine 8.
-Authors (Affiliation) Francesco Balduzzi, Luca Romani, Lorenzo Bosi, Giovanni Ferrara (University of Florence) 0 Abstract
+Authors (Affiliation) Francesco Balduzzi, Luca Romani, Lorenzo Bosi, Giovanni Ferrara (University of Florence) 9 Abstract

 Cycle-to-cycle variation is one of the main factors for high fuel consumption and emissions of a two-stroke engine during the low-load and low-speed running.
 The increase of residual gas ratio due to the lower delivered amount of fresh scavenging air leads to a lower flame front speed and, therefore, to a slow combustion or even misfiring.
 The consequence is a very high level of unburnt hydrocarbons, since a large amount of fuel does not take part in the combustion process.
 The use of a direct injection system allows a more flexible management of the injection of fuel over subsequent engine cycles.
-Under a low-load condition, the low request in terms of brake mean effective pressure (BMEP) can be achieved by performing a load control based on an intermittent injection.
+Under a low-load condition, the low request in terms of brake mean effective pressure (BMEP) can be achieved by performing a load control based on an intermittent injection, thus reducing the need for intake throttling and avoiding the loss of fresh fuel resulting from cycles without combustion.
 In more detail, the supply of fuel to the combustion chamber can be skipped for one or more cycles, thus performing a number of consecutive scavenging cycles with only fresh air.
 As a result, the fresh air is less diluted by the residual gas and the combustion efficiency increases.
 This paper presents the results of a preliminary experimental activity on the use of an intermittent injection strategy with a Low Pressure Direct Injection (LPDI) system.
 In more detail, the effect of skipping one cycle - thus operating the twostroke engine in a four-stroke-like mode - was investigated at part load conditions by considering four BMEP levels (i.e. from 1.0 bar to 2.5 bar). ...